OctopusDeploy/docs/docs/deploying-applications/iis-websites-and-application-pools.md

 Configuring IIS is an essential part of deploying any ASP.NET web application.
 Octopus has built-in support for configuring IIS Web Sites, Applications and Virtual Directories.

-To deploy an IIS, add a *Deploy to IIS* step.
+To deploy to IIS, add a *Deploy to IIS* step.
 For information about adding a step to the deployment process, see the [add step](/docs/deploying-applications/adding-steps.md) section.

 ![](iis-step.png "width=170")